HowProgrammingWorks/SelfAssessment/Skills/NodeJS.md

 - Internals and concepts
   - Strong and weak sides of node.js
-  - Stateful and stateless servers
+  - Stateful and stateless servers 🎓 known
   - Nonblocking I/O and slocking code
   - Event loop: phases
   - Event loop: microtasks and macrotasks